gregsherrid/google_scribe/README.md

 6. On the navbar of Script Editor, click Run -> setup
 7. Sheets will request permissions, which you should grant
 8. Click to File -> Manage Versions and save a version of the project
-9. Click to Resources -> Current Project's Triggers.
+9. Click to Edit -> Current Project's Triggers (previously: Resources -> Current Project's Triggers).
 Select 'doPost', 'From spreadsheet', and 'On form submit.'
 Save
-10. Click to Publish -> Deploy.
+10. Click to Publish -> Deploy as web app... (formerly Publish -> Deploy).
 Select '1,' 'Me,' and 'Anyone, even anonymous.'
 Click Deploy
 11. Copy and save the URL in the dialog that appears

 302 Response and Testing